storybookjs/ember/docs/writing-stories/loaders.md

 <!-- prettier-ignore-end -->

 The response obtained from the remote API call is combined into a `loaded` field on the story context, which is the second argument to a story function.
 For example, in React, the story's args were spread first to prioritize them over the static data provided by the loader.
-Other frameworks will not need such requisite.
+With other frameworks (e.g., Angular), you can write your stories as you'd usually do.

 ## Global loaders